Pantagrueliste/Amanuensis/README.md

 ## License

 This project is licensed under the terms of the MIT license.
 For more details, see the [LICENSE](LICENSE.md) file.

----

-Amanuensis, *noun*. /əˌmænjuˈensɪs/.
-Early 17th cent.: Latin, from _a manu_ (short for secretary) and -ensis ‘belonging to’.

-1. a person who writes down your words when you cannot write.
-2. a literary assistant, especially one who writes, types for somebody or copies text.